-The Bernard L. Schwartz Program awards fellowships to original thinkers eager to advance a better understanding of policy challenges facing our society.
+The New America Fellows Program awards fellowships to original thinkers eager to advance a better understanding of policy challenges facing our society.
 Most fellowships are awarded for a year, commencing in September.
-Schwartz fellows are typically young journalists or academics who benefit from the financial support, intellectual community and expanded audience afforded by an association with New America.
+Fellows are typically young journalists or academics who benefit from the financial support, intellectual community and expanded audience afforded by an association with New America.
 Senior fellowships are awarded to more experienced and established thinkers.
 Precise terms of fellowships vary widely, as some fellows work full-time at the foundation in pursuit of their research, while many have other professional commitments during the term of their fellowship.

 The above requested materials should be mailed or emailed to: